zyazyaG/Kings_County_Home_Price_Analysis/README.md

 At minimum, your team of data scientists should:

  - Build a linear regression model with a target variable of home sale price, that is statistically valid such that any interpretation of coefficients are valid
-    - Features must not violate the assumptions of a linear regression (multicollinearity, linear with respect to the outcome variable, errors are normally distributed, etc.)
+    - Do your best to have features meet the assumptions of a linear regression (no multicollinearity, linear with respect to the outcome variable, errors are normally distributed, etc.).
+Note: This is difficult!
+We will be looking most of all for _improvement_ on this score.
+In order to demonstrate improvement, you should create a (not very good) model that will serve as a kind of _baseline_.
+Then you can compare future regression models that you build with that baseline.
     - Try to maximize R<sup>2</sup> _without breaking any assumptions_
  - Address at least 3 of the 9 claims about housing prices made by subject-matter experts
     - Report the effect size as well as the statistical significance